yurii-piets/transaction-monitor-core/README.md

 # Transaction monitor #

-Application allows to perform single transaction on several SQL-Databases.
+Application allows to perform transactions on several SQL-Databases.

 # How to use the transaction monitor #
 1. Add a dependency to your project.